vdeweb/quartz-clustered-demo/README.md

 # Quartz Clustered Demo

-Demo project which illustrates how to create a clustered job scheduler with Quartz.NET C#-library and PostgreSQL as persistent storage.
+The demo project which illustrates how to create a clustered job scheduler with Quartz.NET C#-library and PostgreSQL as a persistent storage.

 ## The aim